xt1/Help/Developer's Guide/Authentication in Seven/Authentication/The order of things.md

-Date: 2016-05-10
-SortOrder: 42
+<properties date="2016-05-10"
+SortOrder="42"
+/>

 The standard flow of authentication/identity is like this:

 * Try to authenticate without parameters

 –       I.e., rely on ”environment”, such as your current Windows login, and possible other implicit knowledge

 * If this does not work, present a login dialog; then try to authenticate using this username and password

 –       If success, then we’re in J

 –       Otherwise, retry a few times and then give up

 Note how we can authenticate without ever seeing a password in a SuperOffice dialog